TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 33/Deuteronomy 33.28.md

 ---

-And Israel dwelleth in safety, The fountain of Jacob alone, In a land of grain and new wine; Yea, his heavens drop down dew.
+Israel dwells in safety; the fountain of Jacob alone, In a land of grain and new wine.
+Yes, his heavens drop down dew.